Elliot438b/java8-design-patterns/README.md

 - Wizard's **a command queue** to store the command invoked in an order.
 - Wizard is an invoker and manager to execute some commands.
 - Every command could **store one old executed property's value** that could be used when undo or redo.

+### composite
+- Which is an interesting pattern.
+It describes a be-of or an including structure.
+- **part-whole hierarchies of objects**
+- **there aren't any differences between the part objects and the individual objects in this pattern.**